-Update September 2020: For visitor hoping to travel by bus to or from Vancouver Island North, please be aware that Tofino Bus/Vancouver Island Connector has eliminated passenger service to the region.
-There is no passenger bus service available to or from the region at this time.
-An alternate transportation provider has submitted an application to the Passenger Transportation Board to serve the region with three scheduled trips each week.
-The decision on whether to allow this service is pending at this time.
-Please check back for updates.
+Update October 2021: For visitors hoping to travel by bus to or from Vancouver Island North, please be aware that Tofino Bus/Vancouver Island Connector has eliminated passenger service to the region.
+Waivin' Flags Taxi has been approved by the Passenger Transportation Board to serve the region with three scheduled trips each week.
+Please visit their website for complete details and to confirm the schedule.

 Between research, preparation and packing - getting ready for a holiday can sometimes feel like a chore.
 Here are some time savers for the transportation part of the equation to plan your perfect getaway.
 There are loads of options to get here and once you arrive you’ll find North Vancouver Island easy to navigate.
 Along with unforgettable scenery, charming towns and unlimited adventure opportunities.

 If you’re looking for an epic road trip explore roads less travelled keep in mind Vancouver Island is big.
 At 460 kilometres in length and 100 kilometres in width at the widest part it’s bigger than some countries.
 So, while you can definitely make the trip from one end of the island to the other in one day we recommend taking the time to relax and enjoy the journey.

 Highway 19 is a paved and well maintained super scenic highway from Campbell River to Port Hardy.
 If you are travelling from further south on the Island, consider taking Highway 19A, the Seaside Route, from Parksville to Campbell River.
 It will add a bit of driving time, but the scenery is well worth it.
 For up to date information about road conditions visit Drive BC.